deepgram-devs/livestream-notebook/README.md

 By default, the starter code is set up to provide English subtitles for BBC Radio's 24-hour livestream.

 Note: This .ipynb file was written in Google Colab.
 For the best results, we recommend running it there.
+Nevertheless, all the instructions needed to understand the notebook are embedded within the file's text and comments.

 You can also consult [this video](https://www.youtube.com/watch?v=dq4AiiiaAsY) for a tutorial and demo!
 Note, that the results look like [this](https://youtu.be/dq4AiiiaAsY?t=195)